WorldBrain/Memex/GETTING-STARTED.md

 **Run `yarn` to install dependencies**

-This could take a while....
+in the cloned folder Memex run `yarn`, This could take a while....

 ```sh
 $ yarn